loggy01/alpharing/README.md

 # AlphaRING

-AlphaRING is a customised implementation of [AlphaFold2](https://github.com/google-deepmind/alphafold) that uses the [RING4](https://ring.biocomputingup.it/) standalone package to capture non-covalent interactions at the atomic level in monomeric protein models.
-By piping together AlphaFold2 and RING4, AlphaRING extends upon both package's capabilities to predict the pathogenicity of any given missense variant based on the predicted changes in non-covalent bond formation between the wild-type monomeric protein model and its missense variant counterpart.
+AlphaRING is a package for the prediction of pathogenicity of any given missense variant.
+The package is a customised implementation of [AlphaFold2](https://github.com/google-deepmind/alphafold) that models a monomeric wild-type protein and a variant counterpart, and captures their non-covalent bonds using [RING4](https://ring.biocomputingup.it/).
+AlphaRING uses the differences in non-covalent bond formation to predict the pathogenicity of the missense variant.

-An associated AlphaRING paper is currently under review by the [RECOMB 2025](https://recomb.org/recomb2025/index.html) conference and will be made available upon completion.
-Additionally, the AlphaRING benchmark dataset and the code used to generate it will be made available soon.
+An AlphaRING manuscript is currently under review by [RECOMB 2025](https://recomb.org/recomb2025/index.html).
+AlphaRING benchmarking data will be made available soon.

 ## Overview